 Sarafina’s – St. Martin was the closest that I had ever been to being in France, so we decided that we had to stop for breakfast at a French bakery at least once.
 It just worked out that Sarafina’s was very close to the Marigot market.
 They had huge cases just full of all types of pastries.
 Overall, I thought the pastries were just okay, but the setting was everything that I would expect a French bakery to look like.
 Restaurant Review

 Guavaberry Sunrise – Before I went to St. Martin all of my research told me that the drink to try is the Guavaberry Sunrise made with the guavaberry liquor from the island.
 So, when we were at the Sunset Café on Maho Beach – we decided to see what it was all about.
 And now I know that I personally am not a big fan of guavaberry liquor.
 I think it tastes kind of medicine-y – like one of those liquid antibiotics that they give you when you are a kid.
-Anyways, I’m glad we tried it but there was no need to order a second one!
+But mixed into a cocktail, it’s much better!

 Sunset Cafe in Maho Beach – The hamburgers at the Sunset Café in Maho Beach were fine, but nothing special – I’d probably skip eating there knowing there are better choices around.
 If anything, the setting right on Maho Beach was really fun.